 The Texas Almanac, for several years during the 1930’s, lists no name for the position.
 A Dr. F.L.
 Thomas held the position from around the 1930’s to somewhere in the early 1950’s.
 Claude J. Burgin, who had previously worked at the San Antonio Bee Research Lab, became Chief Inspector about 1953 or 1954 and served in that position until his retirement in 1975.
 Mr. Burgin was also the President of Apiary Inspectors of America in 1956.
 Paul W. Jackson became Chief Foulbrood Inspector in 1975 and led the agency through the first U.S. find of tracheal mites and the entrance of the Africanized Honey Bee into the U.S. The varroa mite and small hive beetle also came into the beekeeping picture.
 The title of State Entomologist was changed in 1985 to that of Chief Apiary Inspector.
 Paul Jackson retired in 2013 after serving the agency for 38 years.

 Currently TAIS conducts hundreds of inspections each year.
 A majority of these inspections are of commercial apiary operations to provide them with the needed permits for interstate pollination contracts.
 In addition to inspections TAIS also assists the beekeepers of Texas by providing educational opportunities.
-Members of TAIS speak regularly at bee club meetings throughout Texas.
-The TAIS chief also has a recurring article in the Texas Beekeepers Association Journal where he writes about various topics facing the beekeeping industry here in Texas and beyond.
+Members of TAIS speak regularly at bee related meetings throughout Texas.
+The TAIS chief also has a recurring article in the Texas Beekeepers Association Journal where they write about various topics facing the beekeeping industry here in Texas and beyond.
 TAIS is committed to providing the best possible service to the apiary industry of Texas.